 From RAN4 RF perspective it was agreed that there is no specific work related to RAN1 LS.

 From Rel-19 RAN4 RRM requirement of MR offloading and relaxation perspective, RAN4 assumed LR and MR are operating on the same carrier frequency.
 It was also concluded that LR measurement requirements depends only on LR band.
-For LR measurement requirements, there is no extra specification work on RAN4 if LR and MR work at the different band.

-The following impacts were identified:

-Usage of LP-WUS will be restricted if only operation on the same band is supported.

-On offloading and relaxation of RRM measurements, given that the measurements performed by LR in a different frequency than the MR might not be accurate.

-RAN4 will further discuss requirements for MR and LR in different bands operation if supported by RAN1/2.
+It is feasible for LR to conduct LP-WUS monitoring on LR operating bands, but it is unclear how to achieve the power savings if LR and MR operate in different bands.
+Without significant power savings, the motivation of LP-WUR is not clear.

 2 Actions

 To RAN Plenary and RAN 1: